alexcritschristoph/VRCA/README.md

-## Detecting Viral and Circular Contigs in Metagenomes.
+## VIral and Circular content from metAgenomes

 **`find_circular.py`**